 Prostate cancer may be treated by different members of the cancer care team.
-Treatment options vary depending on how advanced the cancer is and if it has spread to other parts of the body.
-Physicians will determine the most appropriate treatment for each patient, including surgery, radiation therapy, hormone therapy, chemotherapy, vaccine treatment, bone-directed treatment, and cryotherapy.
+Treatment options vary depending on how advanced the cancer is and if it has spread to other body parts.
+Physicians will determine the most appropriate treatment for each patient, including surveillance, surgery, radiation therapy, hormone therapy, chemotherapy, vaccine treatment, bone-directed treatment, and cryotherapy.

 Sources: American Cancer Society, National Cancer Institute, Prostate Cancer Foundation, and Texas Cancer Registry